 Over 20 years ago, Toxic-Free Future helped establish the city’s pesticide policy framework.
 The approach was based on precaution and mandated that pesticides would only be used as a last resort.
 If the use of a pesticide was desired, the city would rank it based on the hazards and choose the least toxic.
 The policy phased out use of the most toxic insecticides and herbicides.
 Unfortunately, the city was not fully implementing this pesticide policy—it wasn’t regularly updating pesticide rankings and never extended the phaseout to the most toxic fungicides (pesticides used to kill fungi).

-Last year the Seattle Times reported on the city’s lagging implementation and huge volumes of toxic glyphosate being used.
+In 2017, the Seattle Times reported on the city’s lagging implementation and huge volumes of toxic glyphosate being used.
 The Times investigation found:

 - Seattle Parks and Recreation sprayed more than 76,000 gallons of products containing Tier 1 or the most hazardous pesticides between 2012 and 2016;